-Use homemade or bottled peanut sauce — you’ve got options!
 Homemade peanut sauce is, admittedly, not the hardest thing to make, even if you’re really lazy.
 Everyone likes it, even the pickiest of eaters (aka kids).
-A link to the recipe is in the Notes section of the recipe box.
+Here’s our easy and delicious Coconut Peanut Sauce.

-Sometimes, though, using a bottle of Thai peanut satay sauce makes more sense (and is cheaper) than getting all the authentic ingredients (tamarind sauce, lemongrass, red chili …) and making a mess with the food processor.
+Sometimes, though, using a bottle of Thai peanut satay sauce makes more sense (and is cheaper) than getting all the ingredients and making a mess with the food processor.
 Especially if it’s 6:00 (or 7:00) and everyone is hungry.

-I most often use my supermarket’s organic brand of peanut satay sauce — it’s so tasty, and surprisingly low in calories for a condiment whose main ingredient is peanuts!
+I most often use my supermarket’s organic brand of peanut satay sauce — it’s so tasty, contains more of the authentic ingredients (tamarind, lemongrass, etc.) and surprisingly low in calories for a condiment whose main ingredient is peanuts.

 Per 1/4 cup (the label serving size of 1 tablespoon isn’t realistic) it has only 100 calories and 4 grams of fat.
 I compared this to one of the name brands, which checks in at 160 calories and 7 grams of fat for the same 1/4 cup — also not bad at all.